 # Optional Components

-openHABian comes with a number of additional routines to quickly install and set up home automation related software.
-You'll find all of these in the openHABian Configuration Tool
+openHABian comes with a number of additional tools to quickly install and set up additional home automation related software.
+You'll find all of these in the openHABian Configuration Tool, menu option 20.

-- frontail - openHAB Log Viewer accessible from http://openhab:9001
+- Frontail (opens new window) - openHAB Log Viewer accessible from http://openhabian:9001 (opens new window)

 - Mi Flora MQTT demon

-If you want to get involved, you found a bug, or just want to see what's planned for the future, come visit our Issue Tracker:
+If you want to get involved, you found a bug, or just want to see what's planned for the future, visit us on GitHub:

 # Where can I find a changelog for openHABian?